richoux/microPhantom/README.md

 **However**,  you need  a modifed  version  of microRTS  to run  these experiments     (it     need     modifications     in     the     file `src/tests/Experimenter.java`).
-You can found it here: TODO.
+You can found it here: [github.com/richoux/microrts/tree/for_microPhantom_experiments](https://github.com/richoux/microrts/tree/for_microPhantom_experiments)

 ## Downloading and compiling GHOST